 If a man can score freely at the wrong end of the table, then what can he achieve with a team with greater resources and greater aspirations?
 Going into the 2009-10 season, we found out; Griffin delivering a healthy return – even if circumstances didn’t always let him play as regularly as he may have wished.
 A sickening injury in the 2010 FA Trophy final ended his Championship-winning season slightly earlier than intended too.
 But he made a full recovery to be part of our first steps into the Football League.

-When the 2011 summer rolled around, it was uncertain whether Griffin would be retained after Boro’s promotion to League One.
-A combination of factors was to ultimately determine Griffin’s next move – a switch to Forest Green Rovers and one closer to his family.
+Was the Football League a step too far?
+Not necessarily, but chances were limited and he moved to Newport County on loan in January 2011.
+When summer rolled around, it wasn’t clear if Griffin would be retained after Boro’s promotion to League One.
+A combination of factors was to ultimately determine Griffin’s next move; a switch to Forest Green Rovers and one closer to his family.

 Stats do not include expunged Chester City fixtures in 2009-10.